xiaoxiae/License-Generator/README.md

                         applicable licenses
   -l LINE_WIDTH, --line-width LINE_WIDTH
-                        the maximum number of characters in a line of the exported license (defaults to 80; is disabled for negative values)
+                        the maximum number of characters in a line of the exported license (disabled by default) -i, --include-license-name
+                        whether to include the license name at the beginning of the license file
   -o OUTPUT, --output OUTPUT
                         the name of the output file (defaults to LICENSE)
 ```